Genomics and Population Health - A Precision Public Health Activity

 Integrating genomics at the population health level has the potential to increase our understanding of disease, improve public health, reduce health disparities, and promote genomic literacy.
 While many of the goals of precision medicine focus on long-term discovery efforts, current evidence for certain genomic applications suggests that many lives could be saved now if these were implemented in the recommended populations.
 A coordinated, collaborative effort to engage key stakeholders is needed to identify current evidence and determine best practices for widespread integration in population health programs.

-, convenes key stakeholders with an interest in and commitment to integrating genomics in existing population health programs for health improvement.
 Action Collaborative participants are in the process of developing an online guide that will provide information for those interested in building genomics-based population health programs.
 As components of the guide are completed, they will become available on this website.

 Evidence (November 2015-February 2017)

 Members of the Evidence Working Group prepared the following white paper, which details the process of horizon scanning and how evidence assessment consortia evaluated genetic tests for BRCA1/2 and Lynch syndrome.
 The paper includes perspectives on using evidence assessment as a tool to support the integration of these applications within public health.

 On January 30, 2017, the CDC's Office of Public Health Genomics held a seminar on the role of public health in population-based genetic screening.
 Speakers discussed opportunities for utilizing genetic information in health care beyond newborn screening programs.
 Resources from the seminar can be viewed using the links below.
 (Note: We recommend using Firefox/Chrome as your browser.
 Alternatively, you can download the slides before viewing them.)